-- a. plan the assessment prior to it taking place - b. ensure that the location for the assessment is appropriate - c. ensure the presentation and questions take place in a room free from distractions with no other people present except those with prior approval from the EPAO - d. ensure any reasonable adjustments are taken into consideration in-line with the EPAO's Reasonable Adjustments Policy - e. ensure that the apprentice understands the assessment process, the possible outcomes and how it is graded - f. take steps to assist the apprentice to be at ease - g. ensure that the grading criteria and relevant documentation are to hand before commencing - h. capture an audio record of the presentation and questions - i. document the outcomes using the EPAO's standard documentation - j. collect any additional presentation materials from the apprentice - k. ensure the apprentice is not informed of the outcome of the assessment at this stage - record the outcome of the assessment and grade before confirming this to the EPAO - m. send documentation to the EPAO within the agreed time
+- ensure any reasonable adjustments are taken into consideration in-line with the EPAO's reasonable adjustments policy - ensure that the apprentice understands the assessment process, the possible outcomes and how it is graded - take steps to assist the apprentice to be at ease - ensure that the grading criteria and relevant documentation are to hand before commencing - capture an audio record of the presentation and questions - document the outcomes using the EPAO's standard documentation - collect any additional presentation materials from the apprentice - ensure the apprentice is not informed of the outcome of the assessment at this stage - record the outcome of the assessment and grade before confirming this to the EPAO - send documentation to the EPAO within the agreed time

 The independent assessors will discuss apprentice performance and agree grading.
-The outcome of the grading decision from assessment method one will be reported to the EPAO.
-The grade will be based on a holistic view of the report, presentation and questioning and calculated using the grading criteria.
+The outcome of the grading decision from the technical project report and presentation with questioning will be reported to the EPAO.
+The grade will be based on a holistic view of the technical project report and presentation with questioning and calculated using the grading criteria.